-Cedric Tillman has released a book.
+Cedric Tillman has released a collection of poetry, Lilies in the Valley.
 Tillman hails from Anson County, NC and was raised in Charlotte.
 He is a graduate of UNCC and The American University's Creative Writing MFA program.
 A Cave Canem fellow, Cedric's poems appear in several publications including Crosscut, Folio, The Chemistry of Color, Cave Canem Anthology XII and Home Is Where: An Anthology of African American Poets From the Carolinas, edited by Kwame Dawes.
 He lives in Charlotte with his family.

 Maxine Clair is most recently the author of October Suite, a novel (Random House, 2001).
 Her first book, Coping with Gravity, a poetry collection, was published in 1988.
 In 1992 her first book of fiction, October Brown, won Baltimore's Artscape Prize for Maryland Writers in short fiction.
 In 1994, she published Rattlebone, a collection of short stories that won the Chicago Tribune's Heartland Prize for fiction, the American Library Association's Black Caucus Award, and the Friends of American Literature Award.
 In 1995 she received Guggenheim Fellowship.

 J.L.
 Conrad is the author of A Cartography of Birds (Louisiana State University Press, 2002).
 Her poems have appeared in the Beloit Poetry Journal, H_NGM_N, Folio, For Poetry, and Phoebe.
 A native of Ohio, she currently lives in Boston.